Number Base Converter

 Why this matters for you

 Computer science students encounter multiple number bases in every hardware and low-level programming course.
-Exam questions on binary, hex, and octal conversions are common in BCA, B.Tech CS, and GATE CS curriculum.
-Beyond academics, programmers who understand hex and binary work more confidently with memory, protocols, and color systems.
+Exam questions on binary, hex, and octal conversions appear regularly in BCA, B.Tech CS, and GATE CS curriculum.
+Understanding base conversion is not just an academic exercise - it is the foundation for reading memory dumps, interpreting protocol headers, and writing low-level device drivers.

 Related Calculators